Residencies

 A residency at Jelly offers artists an experimental and supportive space to develop their creative practice and professional development.

-For our next round of artist residencies we are inviting artists to consider responses to the idea of Impact, which is the theme for our 2024 Open for Art Festival.
+For our next round of artist residencies, we are inviting artists to consider responses to the idea of Play, which is the theme for our 2025 Open for Art Festival.

-What impact can your art have on the local and global community?
+• What role does play have in the local and global arts community?

 Selection Criteria